shashiranjan001/sample-controller/docs/assignments/test-network/assignment.md

 ```

 iv.
 Create a link to the namespace of the running container c1 to a host namespace `tmp-ns`.<br/>
-This is done because the namespaces of running containers are not vidible under `ip netns list`.
+This is done because the namespaces of running containers are not visible under `ip netns list`.
 ```sh
 ln -sf /proc/${pid}/ns/net /var/run/netns/tmp-ns
 ```